As the most northern city on Vancouver Island, Campbell River is located on the edge of wilderness.

 The Paradise Meadows trailhead in the Forbidden Plateau area of the park is also 45 minutes drive from Campbell River.
 As with Buttle Lake, there is an impressive network of alpine trails in this area.

-The easy Centennial Trail Loop (2km) is perfect for families or anyone with mobility issues as it features completely flat boardwalk with no barriers.
+The easy Centennial Trail Loop (2km) is perfect for families or anyone with mobility issues as it features a completely flat boardwalk with no barriers.

 The Helen Mackenzie Lake Loop is an ideal option for those looking for a longer (8km) hike.
 The summit of Mount Albert Edward (2093m) is a popular objective for overnight trips.